CPG Legal – Attorneys at law.

 Legal actions and litigation in Costa Rica. ☎️ Do you wish to sue in Costa Rica?

 A legal action is always something to consider carefully.
-Filing a lawsuit in Costa Rica, or any other place in the world, is a delicate matter.
-A law suit must always be comprehensive to sustain your claim.
+Filing a lawsuit in Costa Rica, or any other place in the world is a delicate matter.
+A lawsuit must always be comprehensive to sustain your claim.
 I am Dr. Christopher Pirie, a procedural litigator, with legal practice in Costa Rica.

 The Costa Rican legal system operates under the principles of the Napoleonic Code, and its judiciary is well-regarded for independence and transparency.
 Whether you’re an individual, a business owner, or an international entity, understanding the litigation process in Costa Rica is essential to navigating the complexities of the legal system effectively.